 From thy spirit shall they pass

-How, according to the text, does archaic inheritance travel, in other words, how is it conserved across phylogeny and ontogeny?
-The well-known answer is – by means of a very special myth (the last item in our list).
+How, according to Massenpsychologie, does archaic inheritance travel, in other words, how is it conserved across phylogeny and ontogeny?
+The well-known answer is – by means of a very special myth discussed in the Postscript B (the fourth component in our list).
 Now, the father’s death is the condition for nostalgia and Freud does not tell us why the primal horde “came together one day, killing and dismembering him.”
-The acephalous plurality of many father-run families already feels “nostalgic deprivation” but only one of them acts of it by making a false and idealising myth in which a hero killed the father. which one, why?
+The acephalous plurality of many father-run families already feels “nostalgic deprivation” but only one of them acts on it by making a false and idealising myth in which a hero killed the father. which one, why?
 There is the psychological reason given by Freud about the psychic reasons for the poet of being the youngest son.
-But what is more important is that this myth is itself born out of this same nostalgia.
+But what is more important is that this myth is itself born out of the pre-existing nostalgia.

-What if there is no such myth of heroic parricide in the epic poem but rather Freud is offering us his own invention?
+So, what if there is no such myth of heroic parricide in the epic poem but rather Freud is offering us his own invention?
 It is significant that Freud elaborates this role of myth only after the very end of chapter XI, in the postscript section B, after positing the individual as the homologue of the mass.
 As we will see, the question of the existence or the non-existence of the father is irrelevant, and myth itself is not the ground of the archaic inheritance which leads from mass to individual and back to mass psychology.
-The reason is that if we are to be a mass because each of our ‘I’s has an addiction to authority and a longing to be dominated, it implies that the structure of nostalgia already inhabits individual psychology and relates the ‘I’ and the ‘I’-ideal.
-It implies that any new father (poet/hero or not) is readily accepted as such by the nostalgic disintegrated mass of fathers since they are already all longing to identify with the position of the father, their own ‘I’-ideal.
+The reason is that if we are to be a mass because we are a receptive audience of the first myth or because each of our ‘I’s has an addiction to authority and a longing to be dominated, then this implies that the structure of nostalgia already inhabits individual psychology and relates the ‘I’ and the ‘I’-ideal.
+It implies that any new father (poet/hero or not) is readily accepted as such by the nostalgic, disintegrated mass of fathers since they are already all longing to identify with the position of the father, their own ‘I’-ideal.

 The night, tho’ clear, shall frown—